HUGUES HERVÉ, Ph.D, R.Psych

 Senior Training Associate

 Sgt.
 Andy Stuart is the Sergeant in charge of the Family Protection Unit (the child abuse investigations team) at the Saanich Police Department.
 His career in policing began in 2001.
 He is the recipient of multiple police commendations, including the Meritorious Service Medal from the Provincial Lt.
 Governor.
 Sgt.
 Stuart became a StepWise instructor in 2008, under the direct supervision of Dr. John Yuille and Dr. Hugues Hervé.
 Since then, he has trained hundreds of front-line staff in StepWise interviewing.
 As a Senior Training Associate, he mentors new trainers, consults with interviewers in the field, and contributes to new workshop development.
-He is also a sessional instructor at Camosun College and an online instructor in Dalhousie University’s Police Leadership Program.
+He is also a sessional instructor at Camosun College and an online instructor at the University of Manitoba.
 Academically, Sgt.
 Stuart holds a diploma in Criminal Justice, a Bachelor’s degree in Sociology, and a Master’s degree in Public Administration.

 CAROLYN THOM, CFI